Log in to save this article and keep your favorite resources in one place.

 Building Buy-In

 Immediately after the fire, President Emmanuel Macron set a five-year timeline for Notre Dame’s restoration, to have the structure ready for the Paris Olympics.
-Here, Dessai noted the analogy with getting a buy-in “from the highest authority.
-Even in the next five years, the timeline and the commitment is important.”
+Here, Dessai noted the analogy and advised EAs to prioritize getting buy-in “from the highest authority," adding that, "Even across the next five years, [establishing early] the timeline and the commitment is important.”

 Documentation Baselines

 Here, as in any major transformation, background expertise is crucial.
 As Dessai stressed, “You can’t just start a transformation overnight.
 You have to prepare.”
 Even before reconstruction started, the building’s collapsed scaffolding had to be cleaned from its lead cladding joints, which can give off harmful micro-particles.
-“They had people with vacuum cleaners going around and cleaning every structure, making sure they it’s safe for people to rebuild,” Dessai noted, “then they had to put support in place.
+“They had people with vacuum cleaners going around and cleaning every structure, making sure that it was safe for people to rebuild,” Dessai noted, “then they had to put support in place.
 If you have teams who are working on big transformation, you need to have backup teams to support the organization.
 They had to put support in place so that while they are rebuilding it, the whole structure doesn’t collapse.
 That is the preparation part of the transformation—before you start the building the new scaffolding, before you start the preparation for the new transformation.”

 Preparing the Right Team

-Expert teams were also required to, among other things, create the same type of glass as that made 800 years ago, as well as finding the same stone used to construct the building.
-Because no one knew where the stone was sourced from, “they did a fossil analysis of the stone, and checked every stone to find which fossils are in there, and tested fossils all across France to find which was the right stone.
-Because it was not one stone right, as you saw in the starting picture, it was built over time—different types of stones, different quarries,” he said.
+Expert teams were also required to, among other things, create the same type of glass that had been made and used for Notre Dame for 800 years ago, as well as finding the same stone used to construct the building.
+Because no one knew where the stone was sourced from, “they did a fossil analysis of the stone, and checked every stone to find which fossils are in there, and tested fossils all across France to find which was the right stone,” he said.
+“Because it was not one stone right, as you saw in the starting picture, it was built over time—different types of stones, different quarries.”

 Dessai noted one other unexpected takeaway from Notre Dame’s restorations: with donations of €850 million raised, the final cost turned out to be a lower-than-expected €700 million, with the leftover funds made available to be used for renovations of other cultural monuments.
 “That is the beauty, that is the success of the rebuild process,” Dessai said.